Getting Started with OpenAPI (Swagger) Security Audit

 Updating API Definitions

-Tip: Again, to automate importing OpenAPI definitions, you integrate it with your CI/CD pipeline.
+Tip: Again, to automate importing OpenAPI / Swagger definitions, you integrate it with your CI/CD pipeline.

 Tutorials: In our next tutorial we'll give you an overview of the report and how to navigate it